cmp-202/ssh2shell/README.md

 *Options:*
   * Using key authentication would resolve this by registering the primary host user public key in the .ssh/autherized\_keys file of the secondary host so no password is ever requested.
 Manually run `ssh-copy-id -i ~/.ssh/id_rsa.pub username@remote-host` and enter the password for the remote-host when prompted.
 [Keys tutorial](http://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/)
   * It would be possible to use the onCommandProcessing callback to detect the ssh command and password prompt then respond with the required password if key authentication is not an option. `if ( command.indexOf('ssh') != -1 && response.match(/[:]\s$/)) {stream.write(sshObj.server.password+'\n');}` or use the sudoPassword if the passwords differ `{stream.write(sshObj.server.sudoPassword+'\n');}`
-4.An exit command needs to be added as your last command to close both ssh sessions correctly.
+4. An exit command needs to be added as your last command to close both ssh sessions correctly.
+5. It might be worth checking if the second connection failed, empty the commands array so the session closes and send a message with the failure response.

 **Tunnelling Example:**

 ```
 var sshObj = {
   server:             {
     host:       "192.168.0.100",